Cabinet Refacing – A Money Saving Facelift!

 If remodeling your kitchen or bathroom has become overwhelming for you, refacing the cabinets can make things a little simpler.
 Here are a few of the most obvious benefits:

-- Style changes – Simply refacing the cabinets can transform the whole look of a room, without having to re-do everything else, including tile, countertops, and flooring.
-With the wide variety of colors and styles available, there’s no reason why you can’t get the look you’ve always wanted.
+- Style changes – Simply refacing the cabinets can transform the whole look of a room, without having to re-do everything else in some cases, such as countertops, back splash, and flooring.

-- Faster remodeling time – Refacing typically only takes a few days.
-Compare that to an entire kitchen remodel which can take weeks or even months.
+- Faster remodeling time – Refacing typically only takes 1-2 weeks.
+Compare that to an entire kitchen remodel which can take 2-4 weeks or even months.

 Are MY cabinets good candidates for refacing?